crsuzh/camarades.ch/content/team/_index.md

 &nbsp;
 &nbsp;

-CAMARADES Zurich are located at the [Center for Reproducible Science](https://www.crs.uzh.ch/en.html) at the [Epidemiology, Biostatistics, and Prevention Institute](https://www.ebpi.uzh.ch/en.html) (EBPI) at the University of Zurich.
+CAMARADES Switzerland are located at the [Center for Reproducible Science](https://www.crs.uzh.ch/en.html) at the [Epidemiology, Biostatistics, and Prevention Institute](https://www.ebpi.uzh.ch/en.html) (EBPI) at the University of Zurich.
 &nbsp;

 {{< figure src="../CRS_logo.jpg#center" alt="Logo" width="20%" >}}